When people think of air pollution, most immediately picture heavy smog drifting over cities and industrial plants.

 Pollution has been known to cause allergies, disease, damage to crops, and in extreme cases, even death.

-Before we get into the different causes, let’s take a quick step back and look at the different variations of air pollution.
+Before we get into the causes of air pollution, let’s take a quick step back and look at the different types of air pollution.

 First, there’s invisible and visible air pollution.
 The smog you see lingering over a city is a good example of visible pollution.